MrunmaiThete/MoodNotes/README.md

 # MoodNotes
-A smart personal journal app that tracks your mood and sends weekly sentiment email reports.
+A smart journal app that tracks your mood and sends weekly sentiment email reports.

 ## Features
 - JWT Authentication & Authorization